erlware/relx/README.md

 To build relx and generate a standalone escript executable:

-    $ make
+    $ ./rebar3 escriptize

-This creates the executable `relx`.
+This creates the executable `_build/default/relx`.

-Note, if using your own `rebar`, it must at least be > version 2.2.0-20-g6e24cd6.
-Unfortunately, the 2.2.0 release of rebar is not sufficient.

 Building on Windows
 -------------------

-To build relx on Windows you'll need to have rebar installed and the path to the rebar binary added to the `PATH` environment variable.
+To build relx on Windows you'll need to have rebar3 installed and the path to the rebar3 binary added to the `PATH` environment variable.
 To start the build use the `bootstrap` batch file:

     c:\> bootstrap